cloudControl/documentation/Guides/Java/Java - Spring-Boot.md

 ## Pushing and Deploying your App

-Choose a unique name (from now on called APP_NAME) for your application and create it on the cloudControl platform:
+Choose a unique name (from now on called APP_NAME) for your application and create it on the dotCloud platform:

 ~~~bash
 $ cctrlapp APP_NAME create java